pdxhf.org

 Microgrants for asymmetric impact.

-PDXHF is a 501(c)(3) helping Portland hackers turn sharp ideas into security research, education, and community infrastructure.
+Founded at the end of 2024, PDXHF is a 501(c)(3) helping Portland hackers turn sharp ideas into security research, education, and community infrastructure.

 Anyone can plug in